 The fact that dental disease is almost always preventable makes it doubly worrying.
 So, what can we do to turn the tide on these statistics?

 Dental experts link rotting kids’ teeth to high sugar diets – and, with a rise of 24% in the number of children’s teeth being pulled, parents have the power to prevent.

-A global study this week also suggests that although the vast majority of us know the importance of brushing teeth for two minutes twice a day and regularly visiting the dentist and so on, many of us fail to put it into practice.
+A global study showed that although the vast majority of us know the importance of brushing teeth for two minutes twice a day and regularly visiting the dentist and so on, many of us fail to put it into practice.